cyvasse-online/webapp/rule_sets/mikelepage.md

 Capturing
 ---------

+A piece can always capture another piece of the same or lower tier.
+There is a way to capture pieces of higher tier though, it is called *flanking*.

 Flanking can happen when multiple lower ranked pieces have a bearing on an opponents piece of higher rank.
 When the "combined" tier of your flanking pieces is equal or higher to that of the target piece, the highest-tier piece / one of the highest-tier pieces can capture the target piece.